belang/black_bean/doc/design_recore.rst

   But the IO count is not enough.
   So keep current design.
   Change: transfer data state in decoder is memory access action.
+- 2017-10-31
+  Use gcc to generate Assembly Program and write a assembler to realize the machine code.
+- 2017-11-01
+  The first step is to interpret the code, and the seconde is to optimize the code.
+  The interpreted code can excute directly.